-6. EFFICIENCY ANALYSIS BEFORE APPLICATION OF SPECIAL COST FACTORS
+7. EFFICIENCY ANALYSIS BEFORE APPLICATION OF SPECIAL COST FACTORS

 The tables and figures below summarise NI Water's efficiency results based on the econometric benchmarking models described in the sections above.
-In the context of this report, we define an efficiency gap as the expenditure distance between upper quartile (UQ) efficient company and NI Water in percentage terms.17 In other words, we define the amount to which NI Water would need to reduce or increase its costs to reach the UQ efficient company.
+In the context of this report, we define an efficiency gap as the expenditure distance between upper quartile (UQ) efficient company and NI Water in percentage terms.30 In other words, we define the amount to which NI Water would need to reduce or increase its costs to reach the UQ efficient company.

 We apply the UQ benchmark as it has been used by UK regulators such as the UR, Ofwat and Ofgem when conducting relative efficiency analysis in recent price controls.
-It is important to note, however, that the UR has not decided on the efficiency benchmark it will apply when assessing the relative efficiency of NI Water for PC21.